Data analytics in aerospace & defense

 - The soldier of the future, a new source of field information

 - A 360° view of the battlefield

 Drones data flood defense networks

-It is no secret that drones, whether armed or simply observation tools, have become an essential element in the successful projection of military forces.
-Their number is the source of so much information that can give a decisive advantage both in terms of intelligence and on the battlefield.
+It is no secret that drones, whether armed or as observation tools, have become essential in the successful projection of military operations.
+Information from drones can give a decisive advantage both in terms of intelligence and on the battlefield.

 The greater the volume of this information and the faster the information is captured, the more accurate a situation can be assessed.
 Data analytics can quickly tip a balance of power when used on an ongoing basis in well-identified situations.

 Nevertheless, defense networks can quickly become inundated with exceptionally large data streams.
 Data analytics is capable of not only managing the data but also sorting it to avoid misinterpretation, such as false positives, by command teams.